Skip to content

 Error: Cannot find module './build/Release/image.node'

 The native image functions haven't been built.
-Run pnpm run build to build them.
+Run pnpm build to build them.

 pnpm install or pnpm build fails with error 'ELIFECYCLE Command failed.'